 The course starts with a review of univariate time series issues.
 Students will learn how to model time series processes using the ARIMA framework.
-Subsequently, the course covers the basics of multivariate probability distributions and moves on to vectorautoregressive (VAR) models.
+Subsequently, the course covers the basics of multivariate probability distributions and moves on to vector autoregressive (VAR) models.
 Such models describe the joint behavior of multiple time series.
-Students will learn how to specify and estimate VAR models and how to apply various approaches for identifying the effects of different structural economic shocks (such as monetary policy shocks or uncertainty shocks).
-The course will also treat methods that one can use if various time series trend together over time (e.g., different stock market indices or GDP and private consumption in a particular country).
+Students will learn how to specify and estimate VAR models and use them for predictive analysis.
+The course covers in depth the difference between the reduced-form and structural VAR representation.
+Subsequently, it tackles a range of common methods for the identification of structural shocks in empirical macroeconomics (such as monetary policy shocks or fiscal shocks).
+It also covers the topics of impulse response function, forecast error variance decomposition, and historical decomposition.
 Finally, the course covers the basics of multivariate GARCH models, which one can use to describe the volatility of vectors of financial return series.